-€/m 2008 2008R 2009
+€/m 2009 2010

-Life insurance business 130 144 72
+Life insurance business 72 41

-Asset management business 49 49 69
+Asset management business 69 121

-Italian banking business 7 7 64
+Italian banking business 64 53

-VALUE OF NEW BUSINESS 186 200 205
+VALUE OF NEW BUSINESS 205 215

-Group new business value increased on a like-for-like basis by 2.5%.
-This is due primarily to contribution of the banking business, mainly in relation to the Freedom current account and also to the higher volumes and spread on mortgages, and of asset management business, particularly associated with strong gross inflows into mutual funds, which offset the decline in life business.
+Group new business value increased by 4.9%.
+This is due primarily to contribution of asset management business, particularly associated with strong gross inflows into mutual funds, which offset the decline in life business.
+The banking business value decreased, mainly in relation to a contraction of gross inflows of the Freedom current account.